Dermatitis and Eczema

 What Worsens Dermatitis?

 Dermatitis often results from an impaired skin barrier.
-This leads to inflammation and itching caused by histamine release, a response to irritation or allergens.
-Scratching the skin worsens the cycle, triggering more histamine release and intensifying the symptoms.
+This leads to inflammation and itching caused by a release of histamine in response to irritation or allergens.
+Scratching the skin worsens the cycle, triggering the body to release more histamine and intensifying the symptoms.

 Stress, genetics, environmental triggers, and exposure to irritants can worsen dermatitis.
 Flare-ups may also occur without any identifiable trigger.